 Year Target Actual

-2013 95% 60%

-2014 100 57
+2014 100% 57%

 2015 100 43

-2016 100
+2016 100 44

 2017 100

 2018 100

+2019 100
-Additional information: The decreases in the percentage of students scoring at or above the proficient level among LEAs participating in REAP can be explained, in part, by States'

-transition to more rigorous assessments based on college- and career-ready standards.
-The performance targets for these measures reflect the ESEA goal of 100 percent proficiency by 2014 among students enrolled in LEAs participating in both the SRSA and RLIS programs.
-These targets are no longer relevant following the reauthorization of the ESEA, and REAP GPRA measures will be revised to reflect appropriate goals.
-Data for 2016 are expected in October 2017.
+Additional information: The decreases in the percentage of students scoring at or above the proficient level among LEAs participating in REAP can be explained, in part, by States' transition to more rigorous assessments based on college- and career-ready standards.
+The performance targets for these measures reflect the previous reauthorization of the ESEA, which required all students to be proficient in reading/language arts and mathematics by 2014.
+These targets are no longer relevant following reauthorization and REAP GPRA measures will be revised to reflect appropriate goals.
+Data for 2017 are expected in October 2018.

-Objective: SRSA -eligible rural school districts will use the REAP flexibility authority.
+Objective: SRSA-eligible rural school districts will use the REAP flexibility authority.

-Measure: The percentage of SRSA-eligible school districts using the REAP flexibility authority (the AFUA).
+Measure: The percentage of SRSA-eligible school districts using the REAP flexibility authority (known as REAP-Flex prior to 2017, now the AFUA).

 Year Target Actual

-2013 65% 41%

-2014 65 43
+2014 65% 43%

 2015 65 43

-2016 65
+2016 65 44

 2017 65

 2018 65

+2019 65

 Additional information: While this measure was developed to capture the percentage of eligible LEAs actually using the flexibility authority, the best available information is on the number of LEAs reporting to the State their intent to use this authority.
 Since there is little reason to believe that LEAs would provide this notification and not use the authority, reported intent serves as a reasonable proxy.
-Data for 2016 are expected in October 2017.
+Data for 2017 are expected in October 2018.

 The Department completed a study of REAP in December 2016 that examined implementation of REAP funds at the State and LEA levels.
 More specifically, the study sought to identify how grantees are targeting REAP funds and to assess effectiveness in key areas, such as teacher recruitment and retention, professional development, strategies for school improvement, and the use of technology.
 Respondents included State, LEA, and school level administrators, as well as professional development and technical assistance providers.
 LEAs most frequently used REAP funds to improve or expand access to technology (71 percent of SRSA LEAs and 71 percent of RLIS LEAs) and to provide educator professional development (45 percent of SRSA LEAs and 58 percent of RLIS LEAs).
-Forty-six percent of SRSA LEAs reported exercising REAP-Flex (the AFUA).
+Forty-six percent of SRSA LEAs reported exercising REAP-Flex (now the AFUA).
 The majority of both LEA and State REAP coordinators were highly satisfied with REAP as a whole.
 However, they provided recommendations for improvement to REAP in three categories: 1) improved timelines for eligibility and award determination, 2) more information on allowable uses of funds and REAP-flex, and 3) revised eligibility criteria.
-Upon reviewing this report and additional feedback received from State and LEA grantees in fiscal year 2016, the Department is revising the REAP grant making timeline and developing a robust technical assistance and communication plan to be implemented in fiscal years 2017 and 2018.
+Upon reviewing this report and additional feedback received from State and LEA grantees, the Department revised the REAP grant making timeline in order to make awards earlier than in past years, starting with fiscal year 2018.